-Gain from changes in fair value of biological assets less costs to sell ("biological assets gain") represents the net increase of fair value of the oranges when the Group's oranges become mature and are harvested.
-During the Reporting Period, the Group's biological assets gain was approximately RMB67,908,000 (2016: approximately RMB31,857,000).
-Benefiting from the significant rise in market price of the fresh oranges regardless of their gradings, the fair price adjustment of fresh oranges has recorded a huge rise during the Reporting Period as compared to last year.
-The biological assets gain during the year has been fully achieved and contained in the selling costs of the year.
+Gain from changes in fair value of biological assets less costs to sell ("biological assets gain") represents the net increase of fair value of the Group's oranges when become mature and are harvested less direct costs to sell.
+During the Reporting Period, the Group's biological assets gain was approximately RMB59,004,000 (2017: approximately RMB67,908,000).
+The biological assets gain has been included as part of cost of inventories and realised as expenses during the year.